 This is another theory that is more popular among Messianic believers.
 Oddly enough, it identifies the religion of the Antichrist.
 It's no wonder why this is popular now.
 How about this: "Just as the first readers of Revelation were influenced by current events (to conclude that Emperor Nero was the Antichrist), so are readers today.
 Islam is on the rise and has many Bible believers, both in Judaism and Christianity, worried.
 We naturally look for the Antichrist in what we already consider the present evil.
 But that is not the safest way to go about interpreting prophecy.

 As a result, some of the evidence for this theory can be downright laughable.
 One teacher suggests that the word for “Allah” in Arabic is found in a Greek manuscript of Revelation 13 where 666 is written.
 Arabic in the Greek?
 It's a bold claim that has persisted since it takes someone with access to and understanding of Greek NT manuscripts to debunk.
-To see the video teaching this claim or its sound debunking, visit this page http://barthsnotes.wordpress.com/2009/07/06/islamic-anti-christ-claim-revisited/.
+To see the video teaching this claim or a sound debunking of it, visit this page http://barthsnotes.wordpress.com/2009/07/06/islamic-anti-christ-claim-revisited/.

 However, the main problem with this theory is in the fact already shown that the Antichrist is going to prop himself up as God (2Th 2:4).
 That's not very compatible with the belief of Muslims that Allah is God.
 If you want the best verse on the “religion” of the Antichrist, here it is: